IBM/AI-on-Power-Level3/docs/lab-setup.md

 1. Go back to the "Reservation Details" section of the TechZone environment details page.
 2. Open a terminal window and use the SSH client to connect to the Bastion node of OpenShift cluster.
-      - `ssh -l cecuser <your bastion hostname/IP as provided in Reservation Details section>`
+      - `ssh -l cecuser <your bastion hostname/IP as provided in Reservation Details section>`.
-      - If `ssh` gives any warning, type `yes` and continue
+      - If `ssh` gives any warning, type `yes` and continue.
       - When prompted for password, copy the password from Reservation Details page by clicking on the copy icon and pasting it in the ssh terminal window
 3. You have logged in successfully to the bastion node of your OpenShift cluster.
       - Keep this terminal window open as you will be using it frequently to run CLI commands.